Your laid-back island getaway

-Koh Lanta is a beautiful island in Thailand, and we were lucky enough to spend a whole month exploring it.
+Koh Lanta is a beautiful island in Thailand, and over two visits we’ve been lucky enough to spend nearly six weeks exploring it – staying in several different areas and hotels along the way.

-With brilliant sunshine, plenty of stunning beaches, exciting things to do and see, and, of course, delicious Thai food, we had a wonderful time in Koh Lanta.
+With brilliant sunshine, plenty of stunning beaches, exciting things to do and see and of course delicious Thai food, we’ve had a wonderful time on both trips.

-Although the island is quite large with many different beaches and areas to choose from, it’s still small enough to drive from one end to the other in under an hour.
+Although Koh Lanta is quite large with many different beaches and areas to choose from, it’s still small enough to drive from one end to the other in under an hour.
+This makes it easy to explore, whether you’re visiting for a few days or settling in for a longer stay.

 In this guide to where to stay in Koh Lanta, we’ll share the best hotels and areas to help you find the perfect place – whether you’re looking for a quiet retreat, a beachfront resort or a lively spot with plenty of restaurants and activities.